leontrolski/call-to-arms/README.md

 > Please, post your clickbait bullshit somewhere else.

+Etc.

-Etc. Really, what I'd like to do is to test my conjecture - `all OO code can be refactored into equivalent non-OO code that's as easy or more easy to understand` - to acheive that, I'm issuing:
+Really, what I'd like to do is to test my conjecture

+> `all OO code can be refactored into equivalent non-OO code that's as easy or more easy to understand`

+To acheive that, I'm issuing:

 # A call to arms for Python OO enthusiasts